-Maharashtra govt proposes 16 per cent reservation for Marathas
+Maharashtra assembly passes bill giving 16 per cent reservation for Marathas

-Mumbai, Nov 29: The Maharashtra government on Thursday proposed 16 percent reservation for the Maratha community in jobs and education.
+Mumbai, Nov 29: The Maharashtra assembly has unanimously passed bill giving 16 per cent reservation for Maratha community in jobs and education.
 This will be separate reservation from existing OBC and SC ST reservations already in place.
+The bill has now gone to the Upper House.

 "We've completed a due procedure for Maratha reservation report and we're bringing a bill today.
 But for Dhangar reservation, we've not completed the report, a sub committee is appointed and soon a report and ATR will be tabled in this house," said Maharashtra CM Fadnavis in state assembly.